 Savannah Spinal Cord Injury Lawyer

 Spinal cord injuries are some of the most catastrophic injuries suffered in accidents in Savannah, Georgia.
 A catastrophic injury, such as paralysis, is one that will impact the victim for the foreseeable future or for life.
 If you or a loved one has a spinal cord injury from a preventable accident, Bowen Painter Trial Lawyers can help you pursue the financial compensation that you require.
-Contact our spinal cord injury lawyers in Savannah today to request a free initial case review.
+Contact our Savannah spinal cord injury lawyers today to request a free initial case review.

-Types of Spinal Cord Injuries and Common Symptoms
+Common Types of Spinal Cord Injuries and Symptoms

 The spinal cord is a complex and delicate part of the body that can suffer many different types of injuries due to sources of trauma.
 A patient’s exact spinal cord injury diagnosis is important, as it can determine the prognosis for recovery.
 A severe spinal cord injury can permanently interrupt the body’s messaging system, while a minor spinal cord injury may heal completely over time with medical treatments.